 Underbites and overbites, which occur because of uneven development in the upper and lower jaws, are the most common types of jaw dysfunction.
-In minor cases, orthodontics can correct your bite and get rid of your problems; however, the following severe symptoms may be indicators that you need jaw surgery:
+In minor cases, orthodontics can correct your bite and get rid of your problems.
+The following symptoms may be indicators that you need jaw surgery:

 Corrective jaw surgery is designed to improve a patient’s quality of life dramatically.
-In many instances, patients struggle for several years before addressing their jaw symptoms and undergoing jaw surgery.
+In many instances, patients struggle for years before addressing their symptoms.
 The benefits of jaw surgery include

 Patients who undergo jaw surgery also report improved facial aesthetics once the swelling decreases and their features are brought into balance.
 Our office loves seeing the life-changing results that our doctors can provide through jaw surgery.